sabinehernandes/cafe-menu/README.md

 # cafe-menu
-Menu page for a cafe using HTML and CSS
+Menu page for a cafe using basic concepts of HTML and CSS

+Project from freeCodeCamp